MaTriXy/player.js-preact/README.md

 ### Using Custom Media Drivers

-You can define custom media drivers by importing the `Protocols` object from `@player.js/core`.
+You can define custom media drivers by importing the `protocols` object from `@player.js/core`.
 Getters noted (Live) must be implemented for live playback and rewind to work, if the driver is to support it.

-    Protocols.register(
+    protocols.register(
         {
             name: 'myprotocol',
             extension: 'm3u'